vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_task td/TASK_DESCRIPTION d/DEADLINE ev/EVENT_NAME`

+* A task must have a mandatory task description, deadline and event name.
-* Task Description can take any value, no limit to the type of characters.
+* Task Description can take any alphanumeric value, alongside hyphen, comma, brackets and full stops.
 * Deadline is a date in the format YYYY-MM-DD.
 * Deadline should not be before today's date.
 * Event name should be the **name of an already existing event**.
+* Reminder will be shown on the home page of JobFestGo for tasks due less than 4 days from the deadline.

 Examples:
 * `add_task td/Book Venue d/2023-12-23 ev/NUS Career Fair 2023` adds a `Book Venue` by `2023-12-23` task to the event `NUS Career Fair 2023`.